CTCycle/XREPORT-radiological-reports-generator/README.md

 ### 4.1 Navigation menu

-**1) Data analysis:** analyze and validate the image dataset using different metrics.
-Images statistics such as mean pixel values, standard deviation and noise ratio are reported in a detailed summary within the validation database (*resources/validation/dataset/dataset_validation.csv*.
-The average pixel distribution of the dataset is reported in *resources/validation/figures*.
+**1) Data analysis:** analyze and validate the image and text dataset using different metrics.
+At first, a summary of images statistics is generated and saved in the image statistics table of the database.
+This summary includes mean pixel values, pixel standard deviation, pixel values range and noise ratio and standard deviation.
+Then, the average pixel distribution is calculated and saved into *resources/database/validation*.

 **2) Build ML dataset:** Prepare the reports dataset for machine learning by processing and tokenizing X-ray descriptions and retrieving the associated image paths.
 Only one instance of the processed dataset is allowed at a time, and all training will be conducted using this data along with the corresponding processing metadata.